Noibisjunior/writetech-accelerator-portfolio-AbdulSalaam/docs/intro.md

 | Module | Final Deliverables |
 |--------|---------------------|
 | [Documentation Tooling & Static Site Generators](documentation-tooling/intro.md) | How-to guide for setting up a docs-as-code workflow using Docusaurus |
-| API Documentation & OpenAPI | Improved documentation for selected endpoints from a public API
+| [API Documentation](api-documentation/intro.md) | Improved documentation for selected endpoints from a public API
-| Documentation Automation | Automated checks (style, links, builds) using tools like Vale, Spectral, and GitHub Actions
+| [Documentation Automation](docs-automation/README.md) | Automated checks (style, links, builds) using tools like Vale, Spectral, and GitHub Actions
-| AI for Documentation | Comparison of AI tools or prompt-based documentation using your own examples
+| [AI for Documentation](ai-documentation/final_doc.md) | Comparison of AI tools or prompt-based documentation using your own examples
-| DevOps & Cloud Documentation | Step-by-step guide for a DevOps/cloud tool or process (e.g., CI/CD, deployment)
+| [DevOps & Cloud Documentation](devops-cloud-documentation/overview.md) | Step-by-step guide for a DevOps/cloud tool or process (e.g., CI/CD, deployment)
 | Technical Writing in Web3 | One of: user guide for a Web3 tool, white paper draft, or improved API doc for a Web3 platform